Mayamariaruth/quizzing/README.md

 1. **Issue**
     * 'showQuestions' function kept getting an error that '.question' was not defined when pressing the Next button at the end of the quiz.
 * **Fix**
-    * Added the 'finishQuiz' function and it was then sorted.
+    * I added the 'finishQuiz' function and it was then sorted.

 2. **Issue**
     * 'finishQuiz' function was not registering the Display style settings so the end of quiz popup was not popping up after the quiz was over.
 * **Fix**
-    * Changed the class tag to an ID tag on the HTML elements.
+    * I changed the class tag to an ID tag on the HTML elements.

 3. **Issue**
     * The score was not showing up at the end of the quiz popup.
 * **Fix**
-    * Added a new ID tag to the element and a variable 'totalScore' and its textContent equaled the scoreSum in the 'finishQuiz' function.
+    * I added a new ID tag to the element and a variable 'totalScore' and its textContent equaled the scoreSum in the 'finishQuiz' function.

 4. **Issue**
     * When clicking the Next button, the class tags to disable the answer buttons and to add color to the correct/incorrect answers doesn't reset.
 * **Fix**
-    * Added an eventListener function for the answer options buttons and enabled the buttons in a For loop inside the Next button function.
+    * I added an eventListener function for the answer options buttons and enabled the buttons in a For loop inside the Next button function.

+5. **Issue**
+    * Warning in JSHint: "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (checkAnswer)"
+* **Fix**
+    * I changed the For loop inside the eventListener to the forEach method.

+6. **Issue**
+    * The forEach method in the eventListener function was sending an error back in the console that it wasn't a function so it wasn't executing.
+* **Fix**
+    * I needed to convert the answer options buttons (choiceButtonRef) to an array using the Array.from() method.

 ### Unfixed Bugs

-1. **Issue**
-    * Warning in JSHint about the scoreSum global variable: "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (checkAnswer)"
-* **Fix**
-    * I am aware that passing the score through my functions as a parameter would resolve it, however to combat it at this late stage I added the required clarifcation with a comment saying that the variable being updated was a global one.
+No unfixed bugs.

 ## Credits